-Cool creamy pumpkin on a soft crust with a dollop of delicious whipped cream.
+Rich pumpkin puree on a soft crust with a dollop of delicious whipped cream (and maybe some homemade cinnamon ice cream).
 There’s no other way.
-Now, I make my recipe exactly as my mom has always made it (yes it’s nostalgic for me), but my only special twist is I make mine in a cast iron skillet.
-Because this is Kitchen Swagger and I do everything in a cast iron skillet.
-Happy Thanksgiving and happy pumpkin pie-ing!
+Now, I make my recipe exactly as my mom has always made it, but my only special twist is I make my pumpkin pie in a cast iron skillet.
+Because this is my blog and I do everything in a cast iron skillet.

 - 1 can (15 ounces) 100% Pure Pumpkin (I use LIBBY’S)